aws-samples/sample-nih-genai-assistant/README.md

    ![Deploy App 03](./documentation/DeployApp-03.png)
    ![Deploy App 04](./documentation/DeployApp-04.png)

 6. Once it is uploaded, deployment will begin.
-When you see the green Deployed, click on the link under Domain.
+When you see the green Deployed, Select the link under Domain.

    ![Deploy App 05](./documentation/DeployApp-05.png)